Cambodia’s construction sector in Q1 2020

 The Cambodian construction and property sector saw a 47% year-on-year growth in approved construction projects between January and February 2020.
 The total value of the projects was valued at $1.996 billion.

-According to the Ministry of Economy and Finance reports the Phnom Penh Post, the housing development sector was the driving force in the growth.
+According to the Ministry of Economy and Finance, reports The Phnom Penh Post, the housing development sector was the driving force in the growth.

-The Khmer Times also reported that the World Bank has warned in Cambodia “that the significant growth recorded in the construction and real-estate sector could ultimately affect overall growth due to a trinity of unanticipated and now negative factors.”
-This refers to the COVID-19 crises and the knock-on effect of a downturn in tourism and financial losses.
+The Khmer Times also reported that the World Bank has warned Cambodia "that the significant growth recorded in the construction and real-estate sector could ultimately affect overall growth due to a trinity of unanticipated and now negative factors."
+This refers to the COVID-19 crisis and the knock-on effect of a downturn in tourism and financial losses.

-Realestate.com.kh also commented on the CBRE report and “that condominium price per square metre has begun showing signs of a possible downward trend”.
-They also confirmed that the market is more competitive for landlords.
-REAKH also said low retail sales have translated to quoted rentals rates being slashed by as much as 10.5%, the sharpest reduction in the Kingdom in 4 years.
+REAKH stated that low retail sales have translated to quoted rental rates being slashed by as much as 10.5%, the sharpest reduction in the Kingdom in four years.